AdiSir05/Language-Vison-Model-Multimodal-Understanding/simple-baseline.md

 ### Key Components
 1. **Data Loading**:
-    - Loads images and captions.
+    - Loads images
-    - Produces watermarked images for the dataset
+    - Loads watermarked images for the dataset
 2. **Model**
+    - For each image, randomly classifies as watermarked or not watermarked.
-    - For each image, finds the closest image (using L2 distance) and outputs in caption/classification
+    - For each watermarked image, randomly predicts its watermark
 3. **Model Evaluation**:
-    - Computes metrics (METEOR, BLEU, ROUGE) using the `evaluate` library to evaluate the produced captioning for images.
-Watermarked images are captioned with their signature.
     - Compute metrics F1, Precision, Recall to evaluate classification of watermarked images.
+    - Compute bit accuracy for watermark prediction
 4. **Hardware Optimization**:
     - Utilizes GPU (CUDA or MPS) if available for faster computations.